joshayoung/joshayoung_website/src/pages/axioms.md

 * "Depending on an abstraction is always safer than depending on a concretion because by its very nature, the abstraction is more stable." - Practical Object-Oriented Design (book)
 * "Give me six hours to chop down a tree and I will spend the first four sharpening the axe." - Abraham Lincoln
 * "Slow is smooth smooth is fast" - Navy Seals
+* Discovery: build the right product.
+* Delivery: built the product right.